-Your pension partner has special rights regarding your pension.
-If you are married, your spouse is automatically your pension partner, unless you have been living separate and apart for three or more years.
+Members pension partners have special rights regarding the member’s pension.
+If a member is married, their spouse is automatically their pension partner, unless the member and pension partner have been living separate and apart for three or more years.

-If you are not married but live with someone in a spouse-like or common-law relationship, this person will be considered your pension partner once you've been living together for three years in a row.
-This period can be shortened if you have a child of that relationship, either by birth or adoption.
+If a member is not married but they live with someone in a spouse-like or common-law relationship, this person will be considered the member’s pension partner once they have been living together for three years in a row.
+This period can be shortened if the member has a child of that relationship, either by birth or adoption.

-If you have any questions about your personal situation as it relates to your MEPP pension, you can contact Member Services directly.
+For questions about a member’s personal situation as it relates to their MEPP pension, please contact Member Services directly.

 Pension Partner Updates

-It is important to disclose your pension partner information when you first join MEPP.
-If you do not have one at that point, you can update your information as your relationship status changes.
-You must also update the information immediately if you should divorce, separate or re-marry while you are a Plan member.
+It is important for members to disclose their pension partner information when they first join MEPP.
+If a member does not have a pension partner at the time of joining MEPP, they can update their information as their relationship status changes.
+Members must also update their information immediately should they divorce, separate or remarry while they are a Plan member.

 Divorce or Separation

-If your marriage ends, your pension benefit may have to be divided between you and your spouse.
+If a member’s marriage ends, their pension benefit may have to be divided between them and their spouse.
 This requires a matrimonial property order (MPO) to be filed with MEPP.
-An MPO will provide the details as to when and how your MEPP benefit is to be divided, if at all.
-You should consult your legal counsel about how to get and file an MPO.
-You can also send a draft copy of the order to MEPP for review before submitting it, which can save you time and money if it needs to be changed.
+An MPO will provide details as to when and how a member’s MEPP benefit is to be divided, if at all.
+Members should consult their legal counsel about how to get and file an MPO.
+Members can also send a draft copy of the order to MEPP for review before submitting it, which can save members time and money if it needs to be changed.

-If you and your pension partner separate, please let Member Services know as soon as possible so that they can provide you with what you need to update your pension partner information.
+Members who separate from their pension partner need to let Member Services know as soon as possible so that they can provide members with what they need to update their pension partner information.

-Please note: completing a pre-retirement death benefit waiver does not prevent your pension partner from seeking a division of your pension.
+Please note: completing a pre-retirement death benefit waiver does not prevent a member’s pension partner from seeking a division of the member’s pension.

 More on Relationship Breakdown

-Your pension partner receives special protection, by pension law, and is automatically your only beneficiary if you pass away before you begin your pension.
-Your pension partner will receive a lifetime pension from MEPP if you pass away after you become vested.
+Pension partners receive special protection by pension law.
+They are automatically a member’s only beneficiary if the member passes away before they begin their pension.
+The pension partner will receive a lifetime pension from MEPP if the member passes away after they become vested.

-Your pension partner can waive their right to your MEPP benefit, however the waiver must be completed before you pass away.
-Your pension partner can also choose to revoke the waiver at any time prior to your death, making them the sole beneficiary once again.
+A pension partner can waive their right to a member’s MEPP benefit.
+However, the waiver must be completed before the MEPP member passes away.
+A pension partner can also choose to revoke the waiver at any time prior to the member’s death, making them the sole beneficiary once again.

-When you retire and start your MEPP pension, the law requires you to choose a benefit option that will continue to pay a lifetime benefit to your spouse or partner should you pass away.
+When a member retires and starts their MEPP pension, the law requires them to choose a benefit option that will continue to pay a lifetime benefit to their spouse or partner, should the member pass away.

-Upon your retirement, your spouse or partner can complete a waiver to give up the right to that benefit.
-This can be done in order to allow you to select a single lifetime pension option, and to name other beneficiaries.
+Upon a member’s retirement, their spouse or partner can complete a pre-retirement death benefit waiver to give up the right to that benefit.
+This allows the member to select a single lifetime pension option and name other beneficiaries.

 Definition of a Pension Partner

-A pension partner is how we refer to a spouse or partner and is a person who:
+A pension partner is how MEPP refers to a spouse or partner.
+This is a person who:

 1. at the relevant time is someone to whom you are married and from whom you have not been living separate and apart for three or more consecutive years; or